Three wise monkeys: Origin

-It is through the Kōshin rite of folk religion that the most significant examples are presented.
+The Kōshin rite of folk religion presents the most significant examples.
 The Kōshin belief or practice is a Japanese folk religion with Chinese Taoism origins and ancient Shinto influence.
 It was founded by Tendai Buddhist monks in the late 10th century.
 A considerable number of stone monuments can be found all over the eastern part of Japan around Tokyo.
 During the later part of the Muromachi period, it was customary to display stone pillars depicting the three monkeys during the observance of Kōshin.

 Though the teaching had nothing to do with monkeys, the concept of the three monkeys originated from a simple play on words.
 The saying in Japanese is mizaru, kikazaru, iwazaru (見ざる, 聞かざる, 言わざる), where -zaru is a negative auxiliary suffix meaning "not" and happens to sound like a different -zaru, the voiced form of (猿, saru) used in compounds.

 The shrine at Nikko is a Shinto shrine, and the monkey is an extremely important being in the Shinto religion.
 The monkey is believed to be the messenger of the Hie Shinto shrines, which also have connections with Tendai Buddhism.
-There are important festivals that are celebrated during the year of the Monkey (occurring every twelve years) and a special festival is celebrated every sixteenth year of the Kōshin.
+There are important festivals that are celebrated during the year of the Monkey (occurring every twelve years), and a special festival is celebrated every sixteenth year of the Kōshin.

 "The Three Mystic Apes" (Sambiki Saru) were described as "the attendants of Saruta Hito no Mikoto or Kōshin, the God of the Roads".
 The Kōshin festival was held on the 60th day of the calendar.
 It has been suggested that during the Kōshin festival, according to old beliefs, one's bad deeds might be reported to heaven "unless avoidance actions were taken…".
-It has been theorized that the three Mystic Apes, Not Seeing, Hearing, or Speaking, may have been the "things that one has done wrong in the last 59 days".
+It has been theorized that the three Mystic Apes, Not Seeing, Hearing, or Speaking, may have been the "things that one has done wrong in the last 59 days."

 According to other accounts, the monkeys caused the Sanshi and Ten-Tei not to see, say or hear the bad deeds of a person.
 The Sanshi (三尸) are the Three Corpses living in everyone's body.
 The Sanshi keep track of the good deeds and particularly the bad deeds of the person they inhabit.
 Every 60 days, on the night called Kōshin-Machi (庚申待), if the person sleeps, the Sanshi will leave the body and go to Ten-Tei (天帝), the Heavenly God, to report about the deeds of that person.
 Ten-Tei will then decide to punish bad people, making them ill, shortening their time alive, and in extreme cases putting an end to their lives.
 Those believers of Kōshin who have reason to fear will try to stay awake during Kōshin nights.
 This is the only way to prevent the Sanshi from leaving their body and reporting to Ten-Tei.

-Meaning of the proverb
+Meaning

-Just as there is disagreement about the origin of the phrase, there are differing explanations of the meaning of "see no evil, hear no evil, speak no evil".
+Just as there is disagreement about the origin of the phrase, there are differing explanations of the meaning of "see no evil, hear no evil, speak no evil."